Our Organizational History

-Second, someone has to speak for those who cannot defend themselves.
+Someone needs to speak for those who cannot defend for themselves.
 Our country instinctively mourns when we read headlines shouting, “Five children die in a car accident” but this mourning does not

-Third, Lutherans for Life – Canada is not merely a one issue organization.
-In addition to educating fellow Lutherans on the matters of abortion, LFL-C produces material, based on the Word of God, that encourages abstinence; that acknowledges all human life to be sacred, including the mentally and physically challenged, and the elderly; that promotes marriage as the union of one man and one woman; that honours singleness; that decries the horrors of reproductive technologies, including cloning, in vitro fertilization, and embryonic stem cell research; that unmasks euthanasia as anything but “mercy-killing” and instead encourages palliative care.
+Lutherans for Life – Canada is not merely a one issue organization.
+In addition to educating fellow Lutherans on the matters of abortion and euthanasia, LFL-C produces material, based on the Word of God, that encourages abstinence; that acknowledges all human life to be sacred, including the mentally and physically challenged, and the elderly; that promotes marriage as the union of one man and one woman; that honours singleness; that decries the horrors of reproductive technologies, including cloning, in-vitro fertilization, and embryonic stem cell research; that unmasks euthanasia as anything but “mercy-killing” and instead encourages palliative care.
 LFL-C strives to change hearts, minds and attitudes of fellow Lutherans and this is, to say the least, a challenging task.

 Dobson continues, “The New York Post reported that the seniors in a Minneapolis high school were given ‘kits’ from Planned Parenthood before the prom.
 Each package contained condoms, confetti, breath mints, and a discount coupon to a Planned Parenthood clinic.
 Is it any wonder that genital herpes infections are soaring and that new cases of AIDS have again reached proportions not seen since before the disease was first identified?
 What is our reaction to these, and hundreds of other disturbing developments?
 Most of us cram our calendars with so many activities that there is no time left to care.
 Then we go to the sanctuaries each week and simply sing louder.”
 (Emphasis added).